DNTD-Dynamics/dntd-dynamics-website/content/lab-notes/radarguard/microdoppler-classifier.md

 title: "Micro-doppler classifier — not everything that moves is a person"
 date: 2026-05-20
 tags: [mmwave, ros2, robotics, safety, classifier]
-summary: "Phase 6 adds a layer that tells a walking person apart from a box on a cart before the detection reaches the zone logic — so the system stops crying wolf at harmless objects, without ever being able to miss a real person."
+summary: "This part adds a layer that tells a walking person apart from a box on a cart before the detection reaches the zone logic — so the system stops crying wolf at harmless objects, without ever being able to miss a real person."
 showToc: true
 ---

 The background model tells the safety node what's always there.
 What it doesn't know is what *kind* of thing just appeared where something wasn't before.

 A person walking through the workspace and a box being pushed across it look similar at the zone level: both are new, both have range, both can cross a zone boundary.
-Before Phase 6, both triggered CAUTION and STOP.
+Before both triggered CAUTION and STOP.
 That's technically safe — but it's also wrong, and a safety system that cries wolf too often is a safety system that gets switched off.
 Nuisance stops are not a cosmetic problem.
 They're how a good system ends up disabled on the floor.

-Phase 6 adds a discrimination layer between background filtering and zone classification.
+This adds a discrimination layer between background filtering and zone classification.
 New returns get grouped, and each group is labeled as a person, an object, or unknown.
 Only the ones that could be a person reach the zone logic.

 ## The one rule that makes it safe